stoeps13/connections-doc/source/admin/admin/t_admin_search_add_third_party_search.md

         </sloc:searchScope>
         ```

+        !!! note
-        **Note:** In this case the isGlobal parameter is set to false because the example is for a local search.
+    In this case the isGlobal parameter is set to false because the example is for a local search.

 5. Save your changes and then close the LotusConnections-config.xml file.